dorpier/dorpier/README.md

 If you want to use Dorpier right now, you have two options:

 ### Inject manually
+Note that CSP has to be disabled for this to work.

 1) Open Developer Tools on the webapp or desktop client.
 3) Input the following:
 ```js